CWG 2018 Day 7: Preview and full list of fixtures - NewsX

 Manika Batra vs TBD: Women’s Singles Round of 32 (02:15 PM IST)

-Mouma Das vs TBD: Women’s Singles Round of 32 (02:15 PM IST)For all the latest Sports News, download NewsX App
+Mouma Das vs TBD: Women’s Singles Round of 32 (02:15 PM IST)For all the latest Commonwealth Games 2018 News, download NewsX App